twagoo/cmdi-best-practices/authoring_component_metadata_records/the_component_section.md

 ### Resource proxy references {#resource-proxy-references}

+###### CS2: refer to a ResourceProxy for resource specific metadata components {#cs2}

+\[priority: medium\]

-It is possible to refer to the resource a Components section specifically applies to by including the respective Resource Proxy in the @CMD:ref attribute of the component’s root element \(cmdp:{RootComponent}\).
-If doing so, don’t refer back to all Resource Proxies \(even though this would be possible with CMDI 1.1\) but only refer to one Resource Proxy -- the other Resource Proxies are implicitely referenced as well, this way.
+It is possible to refer to the resource a Components section specifically applies to by including the respective Resource Proxy id in the @cmd:ref attribute of the component’s root element.
+Don’t refer back to all Resource Proxies, which is possible with CMDI 1.1, as this is the implicit default.

 ### Vocabularies {#vocabularies}